Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Preliminary Knowledge

-where $\Theta=\{W^{(t)},U^{(t)},b^{(t)}\}_{t=0,\dots,d}$ is a set of learnable parameters, and, specifically, $b^{(t)}$ is the layer-wise learnable threshold shared among all samples, which is of our particular interest in this paper.
-LISTA achieved lower reconstruction error between its output and the ground-truth $x_s$ in comparison with ISTA, and it is proved to guarantee linear convergence when $W^{(t)} = I - U^{(t)}A$ holds for any layer $t$~\cite{chen2018theoretical}.
-Thus, Eq.~(\ref{LISTA_origin}) can be written as
+where $\Theta=\{W^{(t)},U^{(t)},b^{(t)}\}_{t=0,\dots,d}$ is a set of learnable parameters.
+Specifically, $b^{(t)}$ is the layer-wise learnable threshold shared among all samples, which is of our particular interest in this paper.
+LISTA has been proved to converge linearly with partial weight coupling~\cite{chen2018theoretical}, i.e., $W^{(t)} = I - U^{(t)}A$, thus Eq.~(\ref{LISTA_origin}) can be written as